-Over the past thirty-five years, I have had the opportunity to represent terrific clients in interesting and diverse legal matters.
+Over the past thirty-plus years, I have had the opportunity to represent terrific clients in interesting and diverse legal matters.
 Here are descriptions of some of the cases I have handled:

 1. Reves v.
 Ernst & Young

 Prevailed before the United States Supreme Court in the case that established a new legal standard for when a note is a "security" under the federal securities laws.
 I wrote the cert. petition and the merits briefs.
 See 494 U.S. 56.
 On remand to the Eighth Circuit, I wrote the briefs and won an affirmance of the liability of an EY predecessor firm for securities fraud.
 See 937 F.2d 1310.